SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/publish-subscribe.md

 This tutorial assumes you have downloaded and successfully installed the [Apache Qpid JMS client](https://qpid.apache.org/components/jms/index.html).
 If your environment differs from the example, then adjust the build instructions appropriately.

-The easiest way to install the JMS 1.1 API is through Maven.
+The easiest way to install it is through Maven.
 See the project's *pom.xml* file for details.

 ## Connecting to the Solace Message Router